 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 21.5%, 240 basis points better than the prior-year quarter.
-Operating margin was 11.9%, 190 basis points better than the prior-year quarter.
-Net margin was 7.5%, 120 basis points better than the prior-year quarter.
+For the quarter, gross margin was 20.9%, 110 basis points worse than the prior-year quarter.
+Operating margin was 11.7%, 260 basis points worse than the prior-year quarter.
+Net margin was 7.3%, 110 basis points worse than the prior-year quarter.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Raytheon is outperform, with an average price target of $53.00.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Raytheon is hold, with an average price target of $57.53.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Raytheon.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
-Get instant access to this free report.
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+Click here for instant access to this free report.

 - Add Raytheon to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
-You can view his stock holdings stock holdings.
-He is the co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool owns shares of Raytheon.
+You can view his stock holdings here.
+He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+The Motley Fool owns shares of Raytheon Company.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.